-Date:

 Dear [insert parent name],

-Following my previous letter regarding the behaviour of still struggling to follow the academy's behaviour policy a [detention/insert other sanction].
+Following my previous letter regarding the behaviour of [insert child name], I am sorry to say that they are still struggling to follow the academy's behaviour policy and because of this they have received [today] a [detention/insert other sanction].

 We always try to find out why children are struggling with their behaviour and so, if there is anything you think we should know, please do get in touch.
-Following the detention, [insert child name] will [insert as appropriate: be expected to have a restorative conversation with staff; be placed on a behaviour report card for XXX days/weeks; be referred to our learning mentor; be asked to attend a 6 week anger management course etc.].
+Following the detention, [insert child name] will [insert as appropriate: be expected to have a restorative conversation with staff; be placed on a behaviour report card for XXX days/weeks; be referred to our learning mentor; be asked to attend a 6-week anger management course etc.].

 Following this, if your child's behaviour does not improve, I will contact you again to arrange to meet me after school so we can discuss a way forward.

 Yours sincerely,

+Name:

-Name: Role in school:
+Role in school:

 Behaviour letter - return slip

-Please return this slip to school to confirm you have rece eived this letter.
+Please return this slip to school to confirm you have received this letter.
 Thank you.

 Name of child:

 Parent/carer name:

 Parent/carer signature:

-Date: